MelanieJ1/static_dynamic_tests_pda/part_1_docs/testing_task_1.md

   for card in cards:
     total += card.value
     return "You have a total of" + total
-# Total should start at 0 so it should be writen as total = 0
+# Total should start at 0 so it should be writen as total = 0.
+The total in the return statement needs to be converted to a string.

 ```